John Wheelwright: Lifting of banishment

-Wheelwright probably felt that he could make peace with Massachusetts without undue difficulty.
 In September 1642, while still in Exeter, an application for reconciliation was made on his behalf, to which the Bay Colony replied that he would be given safe conduct to return to Boston and petition the court.
 While he does not appear to have acted in that regard, Massachusetts was interested in mending fences, and without solicitation they again invited him to the General Court to be held on 10 May 1643.
 This prompted him to communicate with some of the ministers there, and they were so pleased with his demeanor that they likely coached him on how to frame a letter to the General Court.
 He wrote this letter on 10 September, and it reached Boston on 4 October 1643.
 The court was heavily inclined to retract the order of banishment, and again he was offered safe conduct to present his case to the court.
 John Winthrop had even sent a personal letter to him, to which he responded.
-In this letter Wheelwright, who may have come across as being too submissive in his first letter, now rested his claim for acquittal on justice, rather than mercy.
+In this letter Wheelwright now rested his claim for acquittal on justice, rather than mercy.
 He was not willing to desert his principles, though he "made a manly concession of his error, to bring about reconciliation and peace, as was eminently becoming his sacred calling".
 Upon receipt of Wheelwright's second letter, Winthrop recommended that he appear in court in person, but this he was not willing to do.
 The matter then rested until 29 May 1644 when the legislature acted without Wheelwright's physical presence, and made the following pronouncement:

 The added italics show that the Court perverted the honest intent of his letters, and extended to him their grace based on an admission he never made.